KEY STAGE 3

-In English lessons the aim of our team is to promote a love of language, whilst nurturing the ability for our students to express ideas effectively, both orally and in writing.
-We also guide our young people to develop the ability to appreciate the ways in which language is used in a range of different settings and for many diverse purposes.
-Students are given immersive opportunities to examine how language has been used over the years by writers and orators, to engage and entertain audiences across a range of genres and around the world.
+In English lessons we promote a love of language and our students’ ability to express ideas effectively, both orally and in writing.
+Students learn the ways in which language is used in a range of settings and purposes.
+They also examine how language has been used to engage and entertain audiences across a range of genres and around the world.

 The Key Stage 3 curriculum for English is divided into literacy and oracy as reflected in the GCSE examination requirements:

 - Reading: Students need to be able to read, understand and respond to a range of texts. including;

 - Fiction: stories, play scripts, novels, and both modern and pre-20th century poetry